-The valuation methodologies used are in tandem with generally accepted market practices.
-The projected RNTA value of the KA Group is supported by historical profit trends and latest Board approved budgets.
-Other key inputs and assumptions applied and resulting estimates on the fair value of contingent consideration and financial derivatives are within a reasonable range of outcomes and mathematically accurate.
-The related disclosures in the financial statements are appropriate.
+We found the valuation methodologies used to be in tandem with generally accepted market practices.
+The projected RNTA value of the K.A.
+Group is supported by historical profit trends and latest Board approved budgets.
+Other key inputs and assumptions applied and resulting estimates on the fair values of contingent consideration and financial derivatives are within a reasonable range of outcomes and mathematically accurate.
+We also found the related disclosures in the financial statements to be appropriate.